+Pumpkin is a Halloween treat that is actually good for your joints!
 Did you know that pumpkins were once recommended for removing freckles and curing snakebites?
 False claims aside, pumpkins are good for you!
 They are low in calories, fat and sodium and high in fiber.
 They are good sources of Vitamin A, Vitamin B, potassium, protein and iron.
 And protein and iron are good for your bones!

 Iron helps certain enzymes and local regulators function properly so that we can form the optimal bone matrix or structure for bone strength.

 Proteins are our bodies' building blocks.
 We use protein to build tissue during growth and to repair and replace tissue throughout life.
-We also need protein to help heal fractures and to make sure our immune system is functioning properly.
-Getting
+We also need protein to help heal fractures

-Just as there are risks involved with any surgical procedure, there are risks involved with joint replacement surgery.
+Joint replacement surgery is not a scary ordeal.
+But just as there are risks involved with any surgical procedure, there are risks involved with joint replacement surgery.